psycopg/psycopg/docs/api/errors.rst

 Every class in the module is named after what referred as "condition name" `in the documentation`__, converted to CamelCase: e.g. the error 22012, ``division_by_zero`` is exposed by this module as the class `!DivisionByZero`.
-There is a handful of exception, required for disambiguate clashes: please refer to the table below for all the classes defined.
+There is a handful of... exceptions to this rule, required for disambiguate name clashes: please refer to the table below for all the classes defined.

 .. __: https://www.postgresql.org/docs/current/errcodes-appendix.html#ERRCODES-TABLE